 How can I find antenatal classes near me?

 Antenatal classes are a great way to prepare for the birth of your baby.
 And they’re sometimes a good way to meet other expectant families in your area.

-If my partner smokes is my baby at risk?
+If my partner smokes, is my baby at risk?

-You don't need to spend a lot on maternity clothes as you won't need them for long.
+Don't spend a lot on maternity clothes as you won't need them for long.
 Lots of high street shops have affordable maternity ranges and you can also save money by: